rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 export const buttonTypeWarning = "warning"
 ```

-Further we need a function to handle the `action`:
+Further we need a function type to handle the `action`:

 ```
 export type ButtonAction = () => void